Definition

 While recognizing that there is a long list of potential Spiritual Disciplines, the 40 Days of Discipline program focuses on eleven that the original participants focused on back in 2013.
 Background material for each Discipline is provided in a document which can be accessed by selecting the Discipline tab in the menu for this website.
 Please note that the background material on the Disciplines is predominantly based on the two books mentioned above.

-The Journey starts on Ash Wednesday, and ends on Easter Sunday.
+The 2026 Journey started on Ash Wednesday (February 18, 2026), and ended on Easter Sunday (April 5, 2026).
 In prior years, participants received a brief e-mail directing them to the blog post for the day.
-In 2026, we will only issue daily e-mails during the first three days (starting Ash Wednesday), and during Holy Week.
-For the remaining five weeks, a weekly challenge related to the Disciplines will be communicated all participants.
-Participants will self-govern how they participate in the challenges.
-The challenges will be communicated the week before they are applicable.
-The daily blog will still be available, but there will be no need for daily instructions or commentary during the five week of challenges.
+In 2026, we participated in weekly challenge related to the Disciplines.
+Participants self-governed how they participated in the challenges.
+The challenges were communicated the week before they were applicable.
+Unlike prior years, there was no expectation of daily commentary.